-The 6 Best Flexible Filament Brands
+The Best Flexible Filament Brands

 Flexible filament can be used to print some very cool objects, like prosthetic limbs and customized cell phone cases.
-But in order to make them, you will need to use the best flexible filament.
+But in order to make these objects, you will need to use the best flexible filament.

-The 5 Best Flexible Filament Brands
+The Best Flexible Filament Brands

-NinjaTech Ninjaflex Flexible Filament
+1. NinjaTech Ninjaflex Flexible Filament

 NinjaTech and it’s parent company Fenner Drives have created one of the most popular brands of flexible filament, Ninjaflex.
 In fact, it is so popular that the brand name Ninjaflex is almost becoming synonymous with flexible filament, similar to how the brand Kleanex became synonymous with tissue.

 Here are a few highlights:

 - These filaments are really flexible: there’s no infill needed to make flexible objects